How To Create a Good SaaS Buyer Persona

 Once you’ve completed the research stage and analyzed the data, it’s time to get cloning.
 You’ll probably have a few rough persona versions to work with based on the different users you researched.
 Start by identifying your most engaged users and look for patterns and similarities between them.

 It might be that your most engaged users are those that have already purchased your product.
-These users have already gone through the buying process and chosen your product; if this is the case, then congratulations, you’ve hit the bullseye!
+These users have already gone through the buying process and chosen your product; if this is the case, congratulations, you’ve hit the bullseye!

 Step 3: Assess Your Persona’s Price Sensitivity

 Once you’ve got your persona options, it’s time for step three of the creation process - price point.
-You must include any information about their willingness to pay when molding your personas.
+You must include information about their willingness to pay when molding your personas.
 At Paypro Global, we can help you experiment with different prices and test your persona's price sensitivity.
 We can aid you in reaching out to potential users directly and collecting market data.

 Step 4: Verify Every Assumption With Data

-So you’ve got all the information and made your assumptions about your ideal customer’s behaviors - You’re ready to start cutting out a SaaS buyer persona.
+So you’ve got all the information and made assumptions about your ideal customer’s behaviors - You’re ready to start cutting out a SaaS buyer persona.
 But before you begin, it's essential that you double-check whether the assumptions you’ve made are correct.
 You want to find data that proves the validity of every assumption.
 This data could be anything from internal customer surveys to academic studies.

 Step 5: Craft Your Persona Profiles